 Addressing the virtual Latin America & Caribbean session on ‘Reimagining Distances’, during LEADS 2020, organised by FICCI late last evening Shri Gowda said that Indian pharma sector can grow to $ 65 billion industry by 2024.
+Areas of the pharma trade of being increasing at an unprecedented rate, especially since it is easy to contact medical manufactures and create a line of Private Label Supplement Products, for example, leading to a growth in this idustry.
 “We have recently launched schemes for development of seven mega parks-three bulk drug parks and four medical devices parks across country.
 New manufacturers will be eligible for Production Linked Incentive (PLI) Scheme under which they will be eligible for financial incentives on basis of their sales for first 5-6 years,” Shri Gowda said.

 The Minister further emphasised that this is a very- very good time to invest, and set up manufacturing base in India in pharma sector.
 “One can enter India market through Joint Ventures also.
 The advantage is that you can get access to big markets like domestic Indian market, US, Japan, EU and South East Asia through India as far as pharma sector is concerned.
 Any body can contact my office if they are interested in Indian pharma sector, we will provide all possible facilitation and hand holding,” he stressed.